localstack/localstack-blog.github.io/content/2024-06-18-redpoint-infrared-100/index.md

 [**LocalStack**](https://www.localstack.cloud/) provides a platform for local cloud development and testing, emulating a complete AWS environment on a developer’s local machine.
 This enables faster development cycles, cost savings, reduced dependency on live cloud environments, and improved testing capabilities.
-With over 52,000 GitHub stars, and 240 million Docker pulls, LocalStack has also partnered with AWS to make the tool available via its
+With over 50K+ GitHub stars, and 250M+ Docker pulls, LocalStack has also partnered with AWS to make the tool available via the [**AWS Marketplace**](https://aws.amazon.com/marketplace/pp/prodview-lllzw3ywntoxg?sr=0-1&ref_=beagle&applicationId=AWSMPContessa) for seamless integration with existing business needs.
-Marketplace for seamless integration with existing business needs.
+Now, LocalStack is extending, by adding support for Snowflake and other providers, further broadening its capabilities and versatility.

 #### Resources